News and thoughts from this week:

 - Baltimore moves closer to settling a claim brought by a man who was injured while doing sanitation work as his court-mandated community service.

 - The Maryland Daily Record has a big Monday law story on a woman was suing her medical malpractice lawyer.
 I can’t speak to the merits of the case – who know if the allegations are true.=?
 The problem with these “someone filed a lawsuit against Joe Smith” stories is that everyone remembers the story of the lawsuit but no one will remember if he gets a defense verdict.
 I’m not saying these stories should run.
-But it is a little mini tragedy if the trial comes out very differently than the allegations alleged in the story.
+But it is a minor tragedy if the trial comes out differently than the allegations alleged in the story.

 - What can Rick Perry’s “oops” teach trial lawyers?

 - Federal regulators have ordered a Maryland-based trucking company to get off the road, owing to multiple safety violations.